cme212/course/notes/lecture-03/proxy.md

-Vector push backs and sorting is slightly more expensive than in the previous example where we used pointers to `Student`, however these operations are still much cheaper than in the case of the vector of `Students`.
+Vector push backs and sorting is slightly more expensive than in the previous example where we used pointers to `Student`, however these operations are still much cheaper than in the case of the vector of `Student`s.
 The new value this implementation adds is better data encapsulation.
 Developers now can access only `Student` methods they need, but not the other methods, such as the one retrieving student credit card info.
 This may prevent introducing some bugs and may even